Doctoral Student Profiles

 Academic/Research Interests

-My research, broadly speaking, works to problematize taken-for-granted norms about social work as a field, clinical social work practice, and who social workers are.
-Working at the intersection of Mad studies, trans studies, and abolitionist thinking, I'm particularly interested in the concept and embodied reality of "lived experience," and how Eurocentricity, cisheteropatriachy, neoliberalism, and professionalization shape our understanding of "lived experience" in social work theory, education, and practice.
+A.P.'s research, broadly speaking, works to problematize taken-for-granted norms about social work as a field, clinical social work practice, and who social workers are.
+A.P. is particularly interested in "lived experience" both as a concept used in social work literature/research/education and as an embodied reality for many (and potentially all) social workers.

 Joseph Vera (any pronoun)